Combining Qualitative and Quantitative Research for the Best Results

 What is quantitative research?

-Quantitative research is best known as quantifying participant responses into numerical data.
-Think bar charts, percentages, tables.
+Quantitative research is best known as quantifying participant responses into numerical data followed by statistical analysis of the data collected.
+Quantitative research examples include typical statistical methods of analysis like bar charts, percentages, tables.

-It's a great way for researchers to get a clear idea of what large groups of individuals think, how they behave, and generalise results from a larger sample population.
+It's a great way for researchers to get a clear idea of what large groups of individuals think, how they behave, identify causal relationships and generalize results from a larger sample population.
+Methods to collect quantitative data, such as conducting quick polls and surveys in online communities, are crucial for gathering in-depth insights and exploring behavior based on qualitative findings.

 What basics do I need to run effective quantitative research?

-A measurable hypothesis - before you start your research, you need to know what you're hoping to find.
-By defining a measurable hypothesis, you can ensure that your quantitative data collection method is going to work.
+A measurable hypothesis - before you start, you need to know what your quantitative research relies on.
+It relies on first defining a measurable hypothesis, so that you can ensure that your quantitative data collection process is going to work.

 Large sample size - typically speaking, if you're doing a survey, you want 300+ respondents so that your results are statistically significant.